billbill100/Weather-Clock/README.md

 In order for the user to set their WIFI, time-zone, daylight saving, location, language etc, a new menu has been written, allowing the user to easily add or change these details.
 Once added, they are saved internally and will remain after a power-cut.

-Languages now suppoerted en, cz, pt,fr, de
+Languages now supported en, cz, pt,fr, de.

 Latest firmware (de added) 0_0_3